 Inspired by filmic imagery, theatre sets, and period interiors, Andersson‘s compositions are often dreamlike and expressive.
-While stylistic references include turn-of-the-century Nordic figurative painting, folk art, and local or contemporary vernacular, her evocative use of pictorial space and her juxtapositions of thick paint and textured washes is uniquely her own.
+While stylistic references include turn of-the-century Nordic figurative painting, folk art, and local or contemporary vernacular, her evocative use of pictorial space and her juxtapositions of thick paint and textured washes is uniquely her own.
 Her subject matter revolves around evocative, melancholic landscapes and nondescript, private interiors.

-Recent solo exhibitions include ‘Tick Tock' at Konsthallen, Luleå, Sweden (2013); ‘Dog Days', Museum Haus Esters, Krefeld, Germany (2012); Aspen Art Museum, Colorado, USA (2010) and Douglas Hyde Gallery, Dublin, Ireland (2009).
+Recent solo exhibitions include: ‘Tick Tock' at Konsthallen, Luleå, Sweden (2013); ‘Dog Days', Museum Haus Esters, Krefeld, Germany (2012); Aspen Art Museum, Colorado, USA (2010) and Douglas Hyde Gallery, Dublin, Ireland (2009).
 In 2007, she was the subject of a critically acclaimed, mid-career survey at the Moderna Museet, Stockholm, which travelled to the Kunsthalle Helsinki and the Camden Arts Centre, London.

-Work by the artist has been included in a number of recent group exhibitions including; ‘Galerie de L'Epoque', Stephen Friedman Gallery, London, England (2015); ‘Har/Nu (Here/Now)', Artipelag, Stockholm, Sweden (2014); ‘In Case We Don't Die', Torrance Art Museum, California, USA (2013); Stockholm Moderna Museet, Stockholm, Sweden (2012): ‘North by New York', New Nordic Art, Scandinavia House, New York, USA (2011); ‘North by New York: New Nordic Art', Magasin 3 Stockholm Konsthall, Stockholm, Sweden (2010); ‘Eight Contemporary Commentaries', Nationalmuseum, Stockholm, Sweden (2009); ‘Collecting Collections', Museum of Contemporary Art, Los Angeles, USA (2008) and ‘In silent conversation with Ingmar Bergman', Kunstmuseum Thun, Switzerland (2008).
+Recent group exhibitions include: ‘Collected Works!
+30 years with the Maria Bonnier Dahlin Foundation', Bonniers Konsthall, Stockholm, Sweden (2016); ‘Impressions.
+Five Centuries of Woodcuts', The National Museum of Art, Architecture and Design, Oslo, Norway (2015); ‘Har/Nu (Here/Now)', Artipelag, Stockholm, Sweden (2014); ‘In Case We Don't Die', Torrance Art Museum, California, USA (2013); Stockholm Moderna Museet, Stockholm, Sweden (2012): ‘North by New York', New Nordic Art, Scandinavia House, New York, USA (2011); ‘North by New York: New Nordic Art', Magasin 3 Stockholm Konsthall, Stockholm, Sweden (2010); ‘Eight Contemporary Commentaries', Nationalmuseum, Stockholm, Sweden (2009); ‘Collecting Collections', Museum of Contemporary Art, Los Angeles, USA (2008) and ‘In silent conversation with Ingmar Bergman', Kunstmuseum Thun, Switzerland (2008).